R-ArcGIS/r-bridge-install/README.md

     + Make sure that your user has administrator access, and try running ArcGIS as an Administrator:
      - Start ArcGIS as an administrator, by right clicking the icon, selecting 'Run as Administrator', then trying the script
      - If that doesn't work, the package directory, "arcgisbinding", that gets installed into the R folder (usually, C:\Users\<username>\Documents\R\win-library\) into the requested place, C:\Program Files (x86)\ArcGIS\Desktop\Rintegration
     + On Windows 7, [KB2533623](https://support.microsoft.com/en-us/kb/2533623) must be installed.
-WIthout this hotfix, the library will generate the error "The procedure entry point AddDllDirectory could be located".
+Without this hotfix, the library will generate the error "The procedure entry point AddDllDirectory could be located".
  - Still stuck?
 [Add an issue and we'll take a look](https://github.com/R-ArcGIS/r-bridge-install/issues). ([More about GitHub Issues](https://help.github.com/articles/about-issues/))